-Trump Declines to Take Part in "Baseless" House Impeachment Inquiry
+Trump Declines to Take Part in 'Baseless' House Impeachment Inquiry

 "House Democrats have wasted enough of America's time with this charade," Cipollone said.
 "You should end this inquiry now and not waste even more time with additional hearings."

 The decision is in line with the White House's general approach toward the House probe.
-Trump and his supporters have repeatedly called the investigation a "sham" and argued it was unfair to the president.
+Trump and his supporters have repeatedly called the investigation a sham and argued it was unfair to the president.

 At the same time, the White House has ordered current and former officials to not testify and refused to turn over documents.